Duan Jingzhu: Joining Liangshan

 One day Duan Jingzhu steals a precious swift steed called "Jade Lion" (玉獅子) which belongs to a Jurchen prince.
 He intends to present it to Song Jiang, then the second-in-command of Liangshan Marsh, as his ticket to join the band.
-But on the way, he is intercepted by men from the Zeng Family Fortress, who snatch away the horse.
+But on the way, he is intercepted by men from the Zeng Family Fortress, who snatches away the horse.
 They also mock Liangshan when he tells them the horse is meant for the stronghold.

 Duan Jingzhu darts out to kneel before Song Jiang when the latter is riding back to Liangshan with his men after a battle at Mount Mangdang with Fan Rui.
 Impressed with Duan's looks, Song accepts him into his band.
 When Duan recounts the insults of the Zeng Family Fortress, Chao Gai, the chief of Liangshan, is mad with rage and decides to personally lead a force to attack the Zengs.
 For the first time Chao commands a military expedition of Liangshan in place of Song Jiang.
 However, the attack ends in disaster as Chao is shot dead by Shi Wengong, the martial arts instructor of the fortress.
 After some distractions, the outlaws eventually turn their attention to the Zeng Family Fortress.
 They capture Shi and avenge Chao's death.